ppy/osu-wiki/wiki/Rules/Macro_rules/en.md

 This is **not** allowed as a singular movement, being moving the `A`-key down, causes both a press (action 1) and a release (action 2).[^DKS]

-### 2. A key may not cause an action on any other key
+### 2. A movement on a key may not cause an action on any other key

 Every key needs to do it's job independently.
 A movement performed on a key should not perform any actions on a different key.